Texthead1/Bittersweet-Salt-Extractor/README.md

 Do not distribute the output contents either.

+## Compatibility
+The application is built for Windows, however it should also function correctly through all Wine compatibility layers on other operating systems.
+Tested with CrossOver on macOS.

 ## Building
 The solution can be built with Visual Studio, personally tested with Visual Studio 2022.